We’ve just launched our new website! If anything seems off, please check back later or reach out to us at go@gorentals.is

 Shower and Wash Yourself in the Nude

-Iceland is famous for its laid-back attitude toward nudity in change rooms.
+Iceland is famous for its laid-back attitude toward nudity in changing rooms.
 Many visitors are surprised to find Icelanders standing around in the buff, chatting about recent events with their friends while getting changed in the locker rooms.
 Before and after swimming in the pool, you’ll also need to strip down and shower completely naked, all for hygienic purposes.
-This is the swimming pool etiquette in Iceland that most travellers have trouble with.
+This is the swimming pool etiquette in Iceland that most travelers have trouble with.

 Leave Your Towel Inside the Locker Room

 After you’ve put your towel on the shelf and showered, leave it there for when you come back inside.
-Sometimes it might be raining or snowing outside and taking your towel outside to the pool with you is a good way to get it wet before you’ve even had a chance for a swim.
+Sometimes, it might be raining or snowing outside, and taking your towel outside to the pool with you is a good way to get it wet before you’ve even had a chance for a swim.
 Although taking your towel outside isn’t breaking any Iceland swimming pool etiquette, it’s just best to do what the locals do in this case.

 Swimsuits Are Mandatory

 Many people wonder whether it’s allowed to bathe naked in Icelandic swimming pools.
 The answer is that people do have to wear swimsuits while bathing, although if you’re at a remote natural hot spring, there’s probably no one that will get you in trouble.
-Instead, you might just surprise anyone who decides to arrive for a dip.
+Instead, you might surprise anyone who decides to arrive for a dip.

-It’s important to also note that in most places, women are also allowed to bathe without a top if they wish, although there have been some controversies surrounding this with pools asking topless women to cover up.
+It’s important to also note that in most places, women are also allowed to bathe without a top if they wish, although there have been some controversies surrounding this, with pools asking topless women to cover up.

 Respect Other Visitors in the Pool

 It goes without saying, but it’s important to respect other visitors when you’re in a pool or hot spring.
-That means shuffling up to make room if more people want to join, and if there are drinks for sale, keeping things nice and low-key.
+That means shuffling up to make room if more people want to join and if there are drinks for sale, keeping things nice and low-key.
 Icelanders go to the pools to relax and unwind, not get rowdy.

 Dry Off Completely Before Heading Back to Your Locker